JeredHightower/NetworksProject/README.md

 ## Installation

-1. Open the zip file and navigate to it's directory
+1. Open the zip file and navigate to its directory
 3. Run `make` to compile the java files.

 ## Usage